shabab477/blog/about.md

 Last but not least: Catch me [here](#) if you want to know what deep dark secrets that I hold behind this mask of red-green-blue mixed pixels.

-the [Jekyll documentation](http://jekyllrb.com) is the best starting point!

 Enjoy!
 Actually, please **DON'T**